amigazen/curses.lib/README.md

 The original author of the *curses* software is not affiliated with the amigazen project.
 This software is redistributed on terms described in the documentation, particularly the file LICENSE.md

-## About Curses.lib for Amiga
+## About curses.lib for Amiga

-Curses is a screen manipulation package that is used quite extensively in the UNIX environment.
+Curses is a screen manipulation package that is used quite extensively in the UNIX environment, and a part of the POSIX specification - a POSIX platform needs a curses or ncurses implementation to be compliant.
 This Amiga implementation was originally created by Simon John Raybould to enable porting of UNIX programs that used curses to the Amiga platform.

 ### History